bobanetwork/boba_legacy/boba_documentation/eng_updates/Engineering_update_5.md

 * History support for the **webwallet**.
 Also, for mainnet, the webwallet now shows more information about transactions, so that wallet users can see the status of their transactions including block data, hashes, and cross-chain timestamps and receipts.

 * Name change for the **webwallet**.
 Reflecting its broad actual use (wallet, earn/stake, NFT minting, transaction histories, DAO interface, and more...) the webwallet will be renamed to **gateway**.
-The current endpoints will keep working, but in the near future, https://gateway.rinkeby.boba.network (and https://gateway.mainnet.boba.network) will serve as the main initial points of contact with the Boba L2.
+The current endpoints will keep working, but in the near future, https://gateway.boba.network will serve as the main initial points of contact with the Boba L2.

 ## 2. Hybrid Compute